LeoKotschenreuther/diversifiedblockfolio/README.md

 ## Dependencies

 The few dependencies are [Python3](https://www.python.org/download/releases/3.0/) and a couple of python packages.
 It helps to set up a [virtualenv](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/) first.
-The following instructions assume that you have already installed Python which nowadays come with pip automatically.
+The following instructions assume that you have already installed Python which nowadays comes with pip automatically.
 Start with installing virtualenv and then create a virtual environment in this folder:

 ```sh
 pip install virtualenv